jquick-axway/spectral-test-rulesets/api-linting/README.md

   * Rulesets are limited to JSON and YAML files.
 - Amplify ruleset cannot "extend" another Amplify ruleset.
 - Amplify ruleset cannot reference another file via an "unapproved" URL.
-  * For security reasons, Amplify blocks all URLs except for what's on our "approved" URL list.
+  * For security reasons, Amplify blocks all URLs except for what's on its "approved" URL list.
   * Raw file access to this "Amplify Extension" repository's main branch is on the "approved" list.

-This "Amplify Extension" repository allows you to bypass these limitations.
+This "Amplify Extension" repository allows you to bypass most of these limitations.

 ## Amplify Extension Restrictions